The reparative relationship...

 Kit maintains that meeting clients by accident, is always potentially difficult.

-That has not been my experience.
+This, by the way has not been my experience.

 I've seen a couple of ex-clients who haven't noticed me, and I'm just happy to see that they are doing fine.
 It confirms my view that despair is a reaction to life events, not an identity or disease!
 And once when I was out with friends a client took my order at the bar!
 The penny dropped for both of us at different times.
 Him first!
 And we both ignored it.
 It was lovely to see him.